python/cpython/Doc/using/mac.rst

 .. image:: mac_installer_06_summary.png

-If prompted to, double-click on the :command:`Install Certificates.command` icon or file in the |applications_folder_version| window to complete the installation.
+Double-click on the :command:`Install Certificates.command`
+icon or file in the |usemac_applications_folder_version| window to complete the installation.

 .. image:: mac_installer_07_applications.png